inoxlang/inox/README.md

 The Inox platform is released as a **single binary** that will contain all you need to develop, test, and deploy web apps that are primarily rendered server-side.
 Applications are developped using **Inoxlang**, a sandboxed programming language that deeply integrates with several components: a built-in database engine, testing engine, HTTP server, and in-process container engine.

-**Important node: bear in mind that the current version of Inox is 0.2, not 1.0.
+**Important note: bear in mind that the current version of Inox is 0.2, not 1.0.
 The first stable versions of Inox won't support high-scalability applications.**

 Here are a few example files that are part of a basic todo app.